Proof-of-Work vs Proof-of-Stake: Two Ways to Secure a Blockchain

 Both systems share a common vulnerability in principle: if a single entity controls the majority of the network's deciding resource, they can attempt to manipulate the chain.
 This is called a 51% attack.

 In Proof-of-Work, an attacker would need to acquire and operate more than half of the entire network's mining hardware — and keep it running continuously.
-For Bitcoin specifically, the scale of investment required (hardware, electricity, facilities) makes this practically impossible for any realistic attacker.
-Smaller PoW networks with lower hash rates have been successfully attacked, which shows the security scales with the total resources committed to the network, not just the mechanism itself.
+For Bitcoin specifically, the scale of investment required (hardware, electricity, facilities) makes this extraordinarily costly and slow to assemble — a strong economic deterrent, though not a literal impossibility.
+Smaller PoW networks with lower hash rates have been successfully attacked4, which shows the security scales with the total resources committed to the network, not just the mechanism itself.

 Side-by-Side Trade-offs: No Clear Winner